Collector of Revenue

 - By mail using check, money order or cashier’s check.
 Make payable to Michelle D. McBride or St. Charles County Collector of Revenue.
 Mail to Michelle D. McBride, St. Charles County Collector of Revenue, 201 N. Second St., Room 134, St. Charles, MO 63301.
 Include remittance stub, if available, and write account number on the payment.
 Do not mail cash.

 Mailed payments are accepted as of the postmark date.
 If there is no postmark, payment will be accepted on the date the Collector of Revenue’s office receives the envelope.
-If payment is placed in the mail on Dec.
-31, it might not be postmarked until the next business day and could result in the addition of statutory late payment interest and penalty.

 By phone using e-check ($1.50 fee) or debit/credit card (fee of about 2.5 percent of the total amount due).
 Call the toll-free tax payment line at 1-855-227-7840 and follow the prompts.
 Taxpayers need the tax year and bill number located on the statement to use this system.

-Taxpayers who have questions about their bill or need a receipt immediately may pay in person at the Collector of Revenue’s service windows 8 a.m.–5 p.m., Monday–Friday, excluding Christmas Eve and Christmas Day.
+Paying In-Person: Taxpayers who have questions about their bill or need a receipt immediately may pay in person at the Collector of Revenue’s service windows 8 a.m.–5 p.m., Monday–Friday, excluding holidays.
 Payment also may be submitted in the indoor drop box in the first floor lobby of the County Administration Building.
 Taxpayers will need to undergo a COVID-19 health screening upon entering the building.
 Those visiting the service windows will need to register for the Collector’s queue through the QLess kiosk in the lobby, through the QLess app on their mobile device, or through the QLess link.
 Monitors in the lobby and a text notification on a mobile device will update those in the queue, and taxpayers will be alerted visually and audibly through the monitor or their mobile device when it is their turn to approach the windows.
 Staff at the security desk in the lobby will be available to assist taxpayers with QLess.

 The St. Charles County Collector’s Office is committed to providing efficient tax payment (collection and disbursement) operations and to providing exceptional customer service to the taxpayers by promptly and professionally waiting on them at the windows, pleasantly and patiently answering telephone inquiries, and courteously and creatively handling problems.